robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 authors:
     - Adrian Letchford
 categories:
-    - finance
+    - mathematics
 ---

 For decades, researchers have noted properties of returns that are consistent across different assets.
-These properties have become known as *stylised facts.* They are measurable, but, researchers have not been able to prove that they must be true.
+These properties have become known as *stylized facts.* They are measurable, but, researchers have not been able to prove that they must be true.

-The common stylised facts we are interested in here are [^Cont2001]:
+The common stylized facts we are interested in here are [^Cont2001]:

 1. Returns are not Gaussian.
 2. Returns have fat tails.